refinedev/refine/documentation/blog/2024-09-11-pnpm-guide.md

 }
 ```

+## Why pnpm is Great for Monorepos

+I'd quickly like to share my thoughts on why **pnpm** is such a great monorepo management tool.

+One of the main advantages of pnpm is that it offers support for **workspaces**.
+With pnpm, you can handle multiple packages inside a single repository.
+It installs dependencies for all packages at once but links them together instead of duplicating them in each package’s `node_modules` folder.
+This saves disk space and speeds up installation times.

+Here’s how pnpm can assist monorepos:

+### Shared Dependencies

+pnpm links packages from a global store, so we avoid having multiple copies of the same dependency across different packages, saving a lot of space—especially in large projects.

+### Installation Efficiency

+The installation process is efficient since pnpm installs all packages together, downloading only the files that are unique and haven’t been cached yet.

+### Hoisting Dependencies

+pnpm strictly hoists dependencies so each package gets precisely the version of a dependency it needs.
+This prevents version conflicts and ensures consistency across projects.

+### Automatic Linking

+Packages inside the monorepo are automatically linked with pnpm.
+If we’re working on a package that depends on another package within the repository, changes are reflected instantly.

 ## Comparing npm and pnpm

 As hinted above, pnpm is an efficient alternative to npm.
 In this section, we will draw some parallels between npm and pnpm by exploring their differences and similarities.